apache/geronimo/README.txt

    c:\geronimo> java -jar bin\deployer.jar start \
                           org/apache/geronimo/DebugConsole

+ Again, this will prompt you for a username and password, which default to "system" and "manager", respectively.

  Then you can access the debug console by pointing your browser to:

    http://localhost:8080/debug-tool/